featureflow/react-featureflow-client/README.md

 ```
 ## Example
-There is a very simple example in this repository.
+There is an example in this repository.
 Add your JS Client Environment SDK Key to example/src/index.tsx

 ```const FF_KEY = 'sdk-js-env-yourkeyhere';```